OriHoch/kamatera-k8s/README.md

 ## Creating a new environment

-Copy an existing environment, modify the `.env` file.
+Assuming you have an existing cluster you can use and you have the `secret-admin.conf` file for authentication to that cluster.

-The environment should have an `secret-admin.conf` file (not committed to Git) which is used to access the cluster.
+You can copy another environment (under the `environments` directory) and modify the values, specifically, the `.env` file has the connection details and the `secret-admin.conf` file has the authentication secrets.

-## Create a Kubernetes node / join / create a cluster
+## Create a Kubernetes master node

 This procedure creates a node that and sets it up to serve as master or node or both